We are happy to answer your questions via phone or email. Please contact us at

 Musical Theatre Dance: (formerly Intro to Broadway) This open level class is for students enrolled in Jazz/Tap A and above.
 Students will learn choreography and characterization to music from popular Broadway musicals.
 Students will be encouraged to sing along with the lyrics, or even recite lines from the musical.
 The class uses theatre games to help bring out different character personalities in the students.
 Students will participate in our Spring recital.

 Tutu and Tumble (3-5 years old, formerly Tutu and Tumble/Tapping Toes): Dance classes designed for our youngest dancers, both male and female.
 These classes introduce the basics of ballet and tap technique and incorporate gross and fine motor skills with attention given to color/shape recognition and spatial awareness.
 Dancers learn about participating in a classroom environment, taking turns, and being independent from their caregiver in an educational setting.
 Tumbling basics are introduced while students learn about social skills, cooperation, and using friendly words and actions.
 Students are introduced to beginning tap rhythms and steps.
 Students will participate in our Spring recital.
 The 3 – 4 year old class is for dancers who are 3 years old by December 1, 2023.
 The 4 – 5 year old class is for dancers who will be 4 years old by December 1, 2023.

-Hudson River Dance Repertory Company: For our pre-professional students, the Repertory Company is comprised of students selected through annual auditions.
+Ballet Repertory Company: For our pre-professional students, the Ballet Repertory Company is comprised of students selected through annual auditions.
 Company members learn a wide range of choreography, from classical to contemporary, intended to educate and inspire both dancers and audience.
 Members may be presented with opportunities to choreograph their own pieces.
 The Repertory Company performs at local events throughout the season.